Pippalada: Birth

 Pippalada is described to be the son of the sage Dadhichi and his wife, Suvarcas.
 After the death of Dadhichi, when Suvarcas was about to ascend the funeral pyre, she heard an aśarīriṇī vāṇī (a celestial voice) that informed her that she was pregnant.
-Suvarcas removed the foetus from her womb with a stone, and placed it near a banyan tree, proceeding to end her life.
+Suvarcas removed the fetus from her womb with a stone, and placed it near a banyan tree, proceeding to end her life.
 Pippalada was the child who was born to her, and grew up to become a great sage.
 He was sustained by the amritam offered to him by the tree, furnished by Chandra.

 In another account, Pippalada is described to be the product of an accidental insemination.
 Yājñavalkya was a renowned hermit, who lived in his hermitage with his sister, Kaṃsārī, who was an ascetic who strictly practised celibacy, and performed severe penances.
 One night, Yājñavalkya had a nocturnal emission while dreaming about an apsara.
 At dawn, he discarded the semen-drenched towel upon which he slept, which was accidentally used by Kaṃsārī to cleanse herself after her bath, while she was ovulating.
 As a result, she was impregnated, and hid her condition due to shame.
 After giving birth to a son, she took the child to a forest, and left the child under the pippala tree, beseeching Vishnu to watch over him.
 While she lamented under the tree, a celestial voice explained the circumstances of her pregnancy, and the future of the child.
 When Yājñavalkya and his two wives discovered her fainted form under the tree and awoke her, she willed herself to die out of shame.
 She was cremated, and Pippalada sustained himself by tasting the juice of the pippala tree, after which he was named.
 Narada found the child and explained that he was an incarnation of Brihaspati, whose duty it was to preach the Atharvaveda.
 Pippalada would go on to meet Shani, and request him to offer certain ritual practices for the protection of mankind from his malefic presence.
 Finally, Narada returned the eight-year old Pippalada to his father, and advised him to offer his son the sacred thread, which he grievingly did.